 Please apply directly online.
-There is a $45 application fee.
-If necessary, you may apply online for a waiver of this fee, which will be reviewed by the Dean of the Graduate School.
+There is a $75 application fee.
 Questions should be addressed to Beth Gartin, the secretary of the Graduate Admissions Committee by email (firstname.lastname@example.org).

 Graduate Student Admissions